kelseyhightower/kubernetes-the-hard-way/docs/09-bootstrapping-kubernetes-workers.md

 # Bootstrapping the Kubernetes Worker Nodes

-In this lab you will bootstrap three Kubernetes worker nodes.
+In this chapter, you will bootstrap three Kubernetes worker nodes.
 The following components will be installed on each node: [runc](https://github.com/opencontainers/runc), [gVisor](https://github.com/google/gvisor), [container networking plugins](https://github.com/containernetworking/cni), [containerd](https://github.com/containerd/containerd), [kubelet](https://kubernetes.io/docs/admin/kubelet), and [kube-proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies).

 ## Prerequisites

-The commands in this lab must be run on each worker instance: `worker-1`, `worker-2`, and `worker-3`.
-Login to each worker instance:
+The commands in this chapter must be run on each worker node: `worker-1`, `worker-2`, and `worker-3`.
+Login to each worker node:

 ```
-$ ssh -i ~/.ssh/id_rsa-k8s.pub 10.240.0.21
+$ ssh -i ~/.ssh/id_rsa-k8s 10.240.0.21
 ```

 ### Running commands in parallel with tmux

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
+[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple virtual machines at the same time.
 See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Provisioning a Kubernetes Worker Node